 While more should aspire to do so.
-Most should choose a book taking a clinical approach for their biochemistry course.
+Most should choose a book that takes a clinical approach for their biochemistry course.

 How to proceed

 You might be reading this before you know how comprehensive your class is going to be.
-If you do, I would advise you to wait with getting a book until the first couple of classes.
+If you do, I would advise you to wait to get a book until the first couple of classes.